pulumi/provider-version-action/README.md

 This action supports 3 build scenarios:

 1. Pushing a version tag beginning with "v" (e.g. `v1.2.3`).
-The version from the tag will be used.
+The version from the tag will be used e.g. `1.2.3`
 2. Pushing to a main branch.
-An alpha version will be generated.
+An alpha version will be generated e.g. `1.2.3-alpha.1577836800`
 3. Building a pull request.
-An alpha version will be generated.
+An alpha version will be generated, with a shorthash suffix e.g. `1.2.3-alpha.1577836800+699a10d`

 ## Alpha Version Format